fatzebra/FatZebra-WooCommerce/readme.txt

 * Fixed issue with subscription transactions not sending valid IP.
 * Fixed general typo.

+= 1.3.3 =
+* Added help icon for security code
+* Removed style for logo and added CSS in style block to allow for override.

 == Support ==

 If you have any issue with the Fat Zebra Gateway for WooCommerce please contact us at support@fatzebra.com.au and we will be more then happy to help out.